apache/trafficcontrol/experimental/traffic-portal-angular7/README.md

 ## Running end-to-end tests
 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

+	!!!
+NOTE !!!
+	These don't appear to work for some reason

 ## Further help
 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).